raul23/interactive-organizer/README.rst

 |

-The script autocompletes the path that you enter so that it is easier for you to navigate through your filesystem:
+By using tab, the script autocompletes the path that you enter so that it is easier for you to navigate through your filesystem:

 .. image:: ./images/move_file_autocompletes.png
    :target: ./images/move_file_autocompletes.png